nfoert/PuzzleGame/README.md

 # Puzzle Game
-This was a challenge by hasenpartyyyy, and this is how I shared my hour's worth with him.
+This was a challenge by hasenpartyyyy, and this is how I shared my hour's worth with them.